302nd Airlift Wing: Airlift operations

-Fire Fighting Mission
+MAFFS aerial fire-fighting mission

-The 302d also provides training, crews, and aircraft in cooperation with the US Forest Service to operate Modular Airborne Fire Fighting System-equipped C-130s to combat wildfires.
+The 302d also provides training, crews, and aircraft in cooperation with the US Forest Service and National Interagency Fire Center to operate Modular Airborne Fire Fighting System-equipped C-130s to combat wildfires.
 Two of the unit's C-130H3 are on standby with the Modular Airborne Fire Fighting System installed and have another two empty C-130H3 aircraft are in reserve.
-It is the only reserve unit that maintains this capability.
+It is the only Air Force Reserve unit that maintains this capability.

+While six separate MAFFS II units are utilized by three other participating MAFFS Air Expeditionary Group (AEG) wings (146th Airlift Wing, 152nd Airlift Wing, 153rd Airlift Wing), 302d Airlift Wing aircraft, crews and MAFFS II systems are identified by the blaze-orange MAFFS 2 and MAFFS 5 aircraft fuselage and tail markings.
+The Aero Union designed MAFFS II system can discharge its load of 3,000 gallons weighing 27,000 pounds in less than five seconds or can make incremental drops for multiple passes.
+The retardant can cover an area one-quarter of a mile long and 100 feet wide.
+After the aircraft discharges its Phos-Chek retardant or water load, it can be rapidly refilled at tanker ground bases in less than twelve minutes for expedited wildfire re-attack.

 Notable incidents

 On 13 May 1995, aircraft 62-1838, callsign "Sumit 38", with six people aboard, caught fire approximately 45 miles east of Mountain Home Air Force Base, Idaho, after ferrying firefighters to Gowen Field.

 The number two engine incorrectly signaled an under temperature reading, causing the flight engineer to enrich the fuel mixture to that engine, leading to an actual over temperature situation.
 The engine caught fire, and after two attempts by one of the flight crew to quench the fire, the engine reignited causing SUMIT38 to fall 26,000 feet to the ground, killing its six crew members.

 The six crew members of SUMIT38 were: